 Most ferrets you can find in the United States of America are actually whippet ferrets.
 This type of ferret is a high energetic ferret that loves to run around.
 They are rather agile, fast and they love to jump.

 Which Ferret Body Type To Pick?

 If you want a ferret, its body type is not something you should pick because if you pick a bulldog ferret, it won’t mean it will be a lazy ferret.
 If you pick a whippet, it won’t mean the ferret will be highly energetic and that it will jump around.
 Ferret’s personality determines those traits so pick any ferret you want, no matter the shape and size.
-It doesn’t matter if you are looking for a bulldog, greyhound or a whippet ferret for sale, make sure you get it from a respectable breeder.
+It doesn’t matter if you are looking for a bulldog, greyhound, or whippet ferret for sale, make sure you get it from a respectable breeder.
 To learn more about how and where to buy ferrets, read my post about ferrets for sale.

 No matter if you are adopting or buying a ferret before that make sure you know all the right ferret information.
 So, check out my ferret eBook and you will have everything you need in one place.